-The District offers a number of benefits to its employees, including severance benefits for eligible employees based on unused sick leave.
+The District offers a number of benefits to its employees, including pension, OPEB, and severance benefits for eligible employees based on unused sick leave, as further described elsewhere in these notes.
 Such benefits are paid primarily from the General Fund.